What is the Kano Model?

 - To provide a mechanism to help organizations understand and classify all potential customer requirements or features into these 5 categories so they can prioritize development efforts on the things that most influence satisfaction and loyalty.
 This is done by the Kano Survey, or sometimes called a Kano Analysis.

-This website provides practical and easy to learn content relevant to the Kano Model, its use, and getting the most out of it.
+This website was designed to provide a practical and easy way to learn content relevant to the Kano Model, its use, and getting the most out of it.
 This site was developed to help organizations quickly learn the basics of the Kano Model as well as introduce the visitors to methods that can help them take the Kano Model to the next level.
-Click here to learn more.
+Once you master the Kano Model, click here to visit our brand new sister site devoted to methods and skills to discover and create Dr. Kano’s Excitement Quality. www.InnovationTutorials.com